82nd Annual Golden Globes®

 hulton archives/ Bertrand LAFORET/Gamma-Rapho/ron gallela/getty

 In 1929, gradually losing confidence in his painting abilities, he joined the Proletarian Artists’ League, a left-wing organization.
 “With my head crammed full of art, literature, theater, music, and film knowledge, I continued to wander, vainly looking for a place to make use of it.”
 It took a while, after a period of salad days and lean years, until all changed in 1935 when he was hired as assistant director at the Photo Chemical Laboratory Film studio, later to be renamed Toho.
-“There I met the best teacher of my life, Kajiro Yamamoto.”
-A prolific and renowned director that helped him developed his screenwriting and editing skills.
+“There I met the best teacher of my life, Kajiro Yamamoto,” a prolific and renowned director who helped him developed his screenwriting and editing skills.
 Under his tutelage, he learned the power of combining sound effects and music to enhance the impact of visual images.

 By 1943, Kurosawa had helmed his first feature, Shanshiro Sugata.
 “It was chance that led me to become a film director, yet somehow everything I had done prior to that seemed to point to it as an inevitability.
 I cannot help wondering what fate had prepared me so well for this road I was to take in life.
 All I can say is that the preparation was totally unconscious on my part.”

-Dealing with censorship during the war, and then in US army-occupied Japan, was a constant struggle for him and others like Yasujiro Ozu, Kenji Mizoguchi and Mikio Naruse whose names would later put Japanese cinema on the world map.
+Dealing with censorship during the war, and then in U.S. Army-occupied Japan, was a constant struggle for him and others like Yasujiro Ozu, Kenji Mizoguchi and Mikio Naruse whose names would later put Japanese cinema on the world map.
 Kurosawa was determined to forge on, managing to impose his unique vision and style despite strict rules that forbade showing certain images and themes.
-In 1948, Drunken Angel marked the first of 16 legendary collaborations between Toshiro Mifune and Kurosawa that would end in 1965 with Red Beard.
+In 1948, Drunken Angel marked the first of 16 collaborations between Toshiro Mifune and Kurosawa that would end in 1965 with Red Beard.

-The then-unknown had come to his attention two years earlier while auditioning at the studio which was looking for new faces.
+The then-unknown actor had come to his attention two years earlier while auditioning at the studio which was looking for new faces.
 “I was transfixed,” he remembers.
 “A young man was reeling around in a violent frenzy.
 It was as frightening as watching a wounded or trapped savage beast trying to break loose.
 I found him strangely attractive.
 He possessed the kind of talent I had never encountered in the Japanese cinema.
 The speed with which he expressed himself was astounding.”

 Rashomon – at first the Daiei studio management was not happy with Kurosawa’s conceptual idea.
 “They said the content was difficult and the title had no appeal,” he recalled.
 The story was deemed too confusing.
 The day before filming started, he had to clarify again the psychological dimension of the film.
 “Human beings are unable to be honest with themselves about themselves,” he told his three assistant directors.
 “They cannot talk about themselves without embellishing.
 The script portrays such human beings – the kind who cannot survive without lies that make them feel they are better people than they really are.
 You say you can’t understand this script at all, but that is because the human heart itself is impossible to understand.”

 While scouting locations in Kyoto and nearby Nara where the filming took place in the summer of 1950, Kurosawa was impressed by the imposing Ninnaji and Todaiji Temples.
-That was the inspiration for the gigantic gate used as one of the iconic main decors.
+That was the inspiration for the gigantic gate used as one of the main decors.
 A major concern was capturing “the light and shadows” in the forest, the keynote of the movie as he envisioned it.
 “I solved the problem by filming directly into the sun, something considered taboo because it was thought the sun’s rays shining into the lens would burn the film in your camera.”
 To breathtaking effect.
 Each day, because of leeches falling down the trees and crawling around, the crew had to cover their arms, necks, and ankles with salt, the best repellent.
 To make the torrential rain sequence more dramatic, black ink was added to the water sprayed by fire hoses at full force.

 Clockwise from top left: being interviewed on the set of Dodes’ka-den, 1970; with Martin Scorsese at the 1990 Cannes Film Festival, promoting Dreams, in which Scorsese played the role of Vincent Van Gogh; on the set of Kagemusha (The Shadow Warrior), 1980.